meliao/osdc_support/intro.rst

 OSDC Resource Allocations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A resource allocation on the OSDC can be requested through the `application process <https://www.opensciencedatacloud.org/apply>`_.
+A general resource allocation on the OSDC can be requested through the `application process <https://www.opensciencedatacloud.org/apply>`_.
+Special protected resources like the `Bionimbus-PDC <https://bionimbus-pdc.opensciencedatacloud.org/>`_ have their own separate application process.

 Once you've applied, you'll hear back from us shortly with any additional follow up questions regarding your request for resources.
 Your request will then be considered by our resource allocation committee.
 Please allow 2-3 weeks for review.
 Due to space limitations, not all requests will be approved.